-The 2020 deal-level data for the East Bay includes 500 deals, ranging from Early and Later State VC, which together account for over 90
+The 2020 deal-level data for the East Bay includes 500 deals, ranging from Early and Later State VC, which together account for over 90 percent of the total funding awarded, as well as Angel, Accelerator/Incubator, Grant, and

-27 Wholesale Trade has a location quotient of 1.3, and Transportation and Warehousing as a location quotient of 1.2, compared to the Bay Area.
+Wholesale Trade has a location quotient of 1.3, and Transportation and Warehousing as a location quotient of 1.2, compared to the Bay Area.

-28 Silicon Valley includes Santa Clara and San Mateo counties.
+Silicon Valley includes Santa Clara and San Mateo counties.

-29 New York and Massachusetts were awarded more funds than the East Bay in 2020.
+New York and Massachusetts were awarded more funds than the East Bay in 2020.

-30 These categories are defined by Pitchbook and are more aggregated than the categories described in the remainder of this analysis.
+These categories are defined by Pitchbook and are more aggregated than the categories described in the remainder of this analysis.